tsugiproject/tsugi/README_POSTGRESQL.md

 what is non portable, either you can fix the SQL in `database.php` or add a bit more magic to `SQLDialect.php`.

-Detecting which Driver is Active
+Detecting Which Driver is Active
 --------------------------------

 Much of the work in the sytnax transformation is accomplished in the `\Tsugi\Util\PDOX`